Take a look through the following sections on this page:

 - I want to know about the #teamHDFT Cost of Living Package

-- I want to apply for the Hardship Fund – a one off grant of up to £500
+- The Hardship Fund – a one off grant of up to £500 – CURRENTLY CLOSED TO NEW APPLICATIONS

 - I want to find out about thrifty and quick food ideas